 Why we love it: If we were to compare our own blog interviews to a podcast, it may be this one.
-Indiewire’s Filmmaker Toolkit is dedicated to the why and how behind a project, diving into filmmakers’ creative processes and perspectives.
+Indiewire’s Filmmaker Toolkit is a podcast dedicated to the why and how behind a project, diving into filmmaking creative processes and perspectives.

 What it is: Critical juggernaut A24 features an unhosted take on film podcasts, as different filmmakers discuss their films, influences, and careers.